JullyAnneM/jdg-sso-biblioteca/README.md

 3. Expand Red Hat JBoss Middleware and choose JBoss Enterprise Application Platform 7.0.
 Enter a server name then click Next.
 2. Create a server adapter to manage starting and stopping the server.
 Keep the defaults and click Next.
 3. Enter a name, for example JBoss EAP 7.0 Runtime.
 Click Browse next to Home Directory and navigate to your JBoss EAP installation directory and then Finish.
-4.

 #### Red Hat JBoss Data Grid
 1. Go to Maven ${user.home}/.m2/ directory.
 2. Check if theres a file named settings.xml.
-If not, create one and update it as follows:
+If not, create one.
+3. Update the settings.xml file as follows:
 ```
 <?xml version="1.0" encoding="UTF-8"?>